sst/guide/_chapters/create-a-hello-world-api.md

 export const bucket = new sst.aws.Bucket("Uploads");
 ```

 Also let's rename how this bucket is accessed in our app code.
-We'll go into detail for these files in the coming chapters.
+We'll go into detail about this in the coming chapters.

 {%change%} Rename `Resource.MyBucket.name` line in `packages/functions/src/api.ts`.